newaeonweb/responsiveboilerplate/README.md

 Follow the steps...

 - We <b>strongly</b> recommend the use of the index.html file included in the download package.
-- So after the <a href="https://github.com/newaeonweb/responsiveboilerplate/archive/master.zip">download</a>, place your content like this example:
+- So after the <a href="https://github.com/newaeonweb/responsiveboilerplate/archive/master.zip">download</a>, place your content like the example:

 <pre>